-- the Authorized Persons have received the variable remuneration based on significantly incorrect financial statements of the Bank or DMBH accordingly; or - the Authorized Persons have been knowingly taking part in disseminating the significantly incorrect information on the financial statements of the Bank or DMBH accordingly; or - the Authorized Persons have significantly violated any risk limits, established or corrected by the senior management staff or risk management staff; or - the Authorized Persons have flagrantly breached their employee duties; or - there has been a significant decrease of the financial performance of the Bank or DMBH accordingly or significant mistake in risk management.
+- the Identified Staff have received the variable remuneration based on significantly incorrect financial statements of the Bank or DMBH accordingly; or - the Identified Staff have been knowingly taking part in disseminating the significantly incorrect information on the financial statements of the Bank or DMBH accordingly; or - the Identified Staff have significantly violated any risk limits, established or corrected by the senior management staff or risk management staff; or - the Identified Staff have flagrantly breached their employee duties; or - there has been a significant decrease of the financial performance of the Bank or DMBH accordingly or significant mistake in risk management.

-The awarding of the right to each tranche of deferred bonus will depend on the Bank's results or DMBH results accordingly in the calendar year directly preceding the date of awarding of the right to given tranche ("Year Concerning the Results").
+The acquisition of the right to each tranche of deferred variable remuneration will depend on the Bank's results or DMBH results accordingly in the calendar year directly preceding the date of awarding of the right to given tranche ("Year Concerning the Results").